Fusion-Tools/yellowfin_charting/README.md

 A public repo of charting functions that can be used across YF and our web apps to make data processing and charting in JavaScript easier.

-# Example of how this library can make YF data processing easier:
+# Example of how to access this libarary:

         //generateChart is a required function which will be called to generate your Javascript chart generateChart = function(options) {